alasdairforsythe/tokenmonster/README.md

 TokenMonster is a novel approach to tokenization with broad-ranging use potential, but its primary motivation is to increase the inference speed and context-length of large language models.
 By selecting better tokens, text can be represented with 35% less tokens compared to other modern tokenizing methods, increasing the speed of inference, training and the length of text by 35%.
 The code-optimized tokenizers do even better, [see for yourself](https://bot.co/tokenmonster/).

 I also believe that TokenMonster vocabularies will improve the comprehension of Large Language Models.
-For more details see [How and Why](#how-and-why).
+For more details see [The Philosophy of Tokenization](#the-philosophy-of-tokenization).

 ## Features
 - Outperforms other tokenization algorithms ([benchmarks](#benchmarks))